chinamike65/hugo-tuolesi/content/book3/book3en.md

 332

 The result of not talking twice is that you will have more and more friends, and you will be liked by more and more people.
-Everyone believes in whatever you say, and you will be respected by your Dharmamily and subordinates, and it will be easy to achieve your career.
+Everyone believes in whatever you say, and you will be respected by your family and subordinates, and it will be easy to achieve your career.

 The consequences of evil speech is to curse people.
 If you scold Buddhas, Bodhisattvas and teachers, the result in the next life will be going to hell.
 This is a very serious slander.